hartwigmedical/actin/algo/README.md

 HAS_HISTORY_OF_CARDIAC_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 114 HAS_HISTORY_OF_CARDIOVASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 1287
 HAS_HISTORY_OF_GASTROINTESTINAL_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 77
+HAS_HISTORY_OF_IMMUNE_SYSYEM_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2914
 HAS_HISTORY_OF_VASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 178 HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_LIVER_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 409